 CREATE DEFAULT (Transact-SQL)

 Creates an object called a default.
-When bound to a column or an alias data type, a default specifies a value to be inserted into the column to which the object is bound (or into all columns, in the case of an alias data type), when no value is explicitly supplied during an insert.
+When bound to a column or an alias data type, a default specifies a value to be inserted into the column to which the object is bound (or into all columns, if of an alias data type), when no value is explicitly supplied during an insert.

 This feature is in maintenance mode and may be removed in a future version of Microsoft SQL Server.
 Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 Instead, use default definitions created using the DEFAULT keyword of ALTER TABLE or CREATE TABLE.

 CREATE DEFAULT [ schema_name . ] default_name AS constant_expression [ ; ]